-Improv skills are perfect for helping presenters recover from Michael Bay type moments as well as help navigate tricky sales waters.
+Improv skills are perfect for helping presenters recover from potentially disastrous moments as well as help navigate tricky sales waters.
 By embracing the unexpected without panic, improv allows you to keep the conversation moving forward and discover new solutions you might otherwise have missed.

-But there is more to Improv than just spitting out the first thing that comes to mind.
-Improv performers work hard to achieve the kind of lightning-quick speed and laser-like focus necessary to react to changing circumstances.
+Many think improv is simply spitting out the first thing that comes to mind.
+Actually, improv performers work hard to achieve the kind of lightning-quick speed and laser-like focus necessary to react to changing circumstances.
 And, they have a set of rules that make the whole process look effortless.

 With an increased reliance on technology, the opportunity for disaster to strike during a presentation is greater than ever.
 Learning a few critical Rules of Improv will help you to stay on your toes, ready to react spontaneously and skillfully to the unexpected.